What I get asked the most.

 Can I update my website myself?

-Yes, once your website is launched, I will arrange a training session with you to show you how to log in and update your website yourself.
+Yes, if you would like to update your website yourself, I will arrange a training session with you after your site is launched to show you how to log in and update your website yourself.

 Why should I hire you?
 Isn't building a website easy?